Tribes Open First Commercial Fishery of 2020

 - Columbia Point in the Tri-Cities area

-When purchasing fish from the tribal fishery:
+When purchasing fish from tribal fishers:

 - Pack a cooler with ice to keep your purchase fresh.

 - Sales generally run from 10 am to dusk.
+The best selection is available early in the day.

 - Price is set by individual fishers and is determined at the point of sale.